Antix-Development/WebPlus/README.md

 3. Run the "MyCoolApp.exe" file and an empty grey window will magically appear.

-4. Edit app.html, style.css, and app.js inside the app folder using your chosen text editor, and when you save them the changes will be visible in the app window.
+4. Edit app.html, style.css, and app.js inside the "app" folder using your chosen text editor, and when you save them the changes will be visible in the app window.

 5. Rinse and repeat step 4 until your app is done.